 The Pops celebrated his b’day recently.
 The initial plan was to head to a Nyonya restaurant in Bandar Puteri Puchong for dinner.
 Upon arriving however, we discovered that said eatery had been replaced by a place selling Thai food. 😦 Not wanting to waste any more time, we decided to give Sawadeethai a shot.
 Quite empty despite being a weekend.
 The interior looks pretty generic: … Continue reading Review: Sawadeethai, Bandar Puteri Puchong

-“What to eat” is a question we ask everyday in the office lol.
-One of the colleagues said he knew this awesome Thai food place, although he cautioned that it would get a ‘little hot’.
+As I’m sure it is with many other workplaces, “what to eat” is a question we ask everyday in our office.
+One of my colleagues said he knew this place for awesome Thai food – although he did caution that it would be ‘a little hot’.
 We were game.
 That’s how we ended up at Frame Thai @ Happy Mansion in Section 17, PJ.
-For those not familiar with the area, Happy Mansion is made up … Continue reading Review: Authentic Thai Food @ Frame Thai, Happy Mansion, Section 17 PJ
+For those … Continue reading Review: Authentic Thai Food @ Frame Thai, Happy Mansion, Section 17 PJ